willstMSFT/microsoft-365-docs/microsoft-365/commerce/add-storage-space.md

 # Add more SharePoint storage to your subscription

 If you start to run out of storage for your SharePoint sites, you can use the Office 365 Extra File Storage add-on to add more storage in 1 GB increments.
-You buy the add-on in the <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">Microsoft 365 admin center</a>.
+You buy the add-on in the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339).
 If you don't see the **Office 365 Extra File Storage** in the list of available add-ons, it means that your plan isn't eligible to buy it.
-For more information, see [Is my plan eligible?](#is-my-plan-eligible-for-office-365-extra-file-storage).
+For more information, see [Is my plan eligible?](#is-my-plan-eligible-for-office-365-extra-file-storage)

 > [!NOTE]
 > If you bought your subscription through Volume Licensing or a Cloud Solution Provider (CSP), you can't buy **Office 365 Extra File Storage** directly from Microsoft.
 Contact your representative or partner for help.